marianobonelli/tablero_lotes_streamlit/README.md

 [![Product Name Screen Shot][product-screenshot]](assets/Tablero.png)

 ### 1. Filters (Sidebar):
 Users can filter data according to Domain, Area(s), Workspace(s), Season(s), Farm(s), Crop(s), and Hybrid(s)/Variety(ies).
 An option to "select all" is available for all categories.
-By default, Crops and Hybrids/Varieties are included in this selection.
+By default, all Crops and Hybrids/Varieties are pre-selected.
+Additionally, the sidebar includes a color palette selector for use in the charts.

 ### 2. Upper Section:
 This section includes the Domain logo, the dashboard title, a language selector, and user information.